My mentor and spiritual friend (whom I’ve yet to meet in person), Richard Rohr encouraged me to “dump my ex.”

 I needed to challenge the fact that beliefs like these are neither facts nor are these gender-exclusive claims unique around the globe.
 As such, we should bring to light the repressive power of these patriarchal traditions where women do not hold equal value.

-Richard Rohr, a feminist-friendly white man, and Marxist-leaning contemplative invites all of us to consider entertaining the idea that our own religious — or anti-religious — identity might be “worth seeing” as Proust says “with fresh eyes?”
+Richard Rohr, a feminist-friendly white man, and Democratic Socialist contemplative invites all of us to consider entertaining the idea that our own religious — or anti-religious — identity might be “worth seeing” as Proust says “with fresh eyes?”

 In a recent reflection, Rohr made his points by starting with a person who has inspired him.
 He writes: